gianni-rosato/svt-av1-psy/Docs/Appendix-Alt-Refs.md

-# ALTREF Pictures - Temporal filtering Appendix
+# ALTREF and Overlay Pictures - Temporal filtering Appendix

 ## 1. Description of the algorithm